Gymbuds/gymbudsapi/README.md

 -set up your poetry using: poetry install
--if you need to install new packages do: poetry add [package name] -if you make changes to models: poetry run alembic revision --autogenerate -m
+-if you need to install new packages do: poetry add [package name] -if you make changes to models: poetry run alembic revision --autogenerate -m -if you need to get to latest alembic migration: poetry run alembic upgrade head

 #